R300-AI/ITRI-AI-Hub/docs/genio-evk/step2.md

 $ cd <IMAGE_PATH>/<IMAGE>
 ```

-### Step 5: Enter Download Mode
+### Step 5: Start the Image Flasher to Match the Genio SoC

-Use the following commands to enter download mode:
+Enter download mode using the following commands:

 ```bash
 # for Yocto